 exact diagonalization and DMRG, hybrid variational non-Gaussian methods, Fock-state quantum Monte Carlo, quantum cluster methods, mesoscopic ab initio method

-analog quantum simulations based on cold atoms or quantum dots, hybrid quantum-classical algorithms, simulation in 2D materials, quantum AI
+analog quantum simulations based on cold atoms, quantum dots, or materials, hybrid quantum-classical algorithms, quantum machine learning

 Our research is funded by: